-- To carry out twice (or more frequent) daily neonatal ward rounds. - To be accountable for overseeing patient care under their management. - To teach, train and support the Tier 2 and Tier 1 staff. - To undertake counselling of all levels of complexity. - To work within a team to provide leadership and oversee all management aspects of the neonatal department's functions. - To liaise with other consultants in other disciplines and other Trusts as required. - To maintain their own skills.
+- To carry out twice (or more frequent) daily neonatal ward rounds. - To be accountable for overseeing patient care under their management. - To teach, train and support the Tier 2 and Tier 1 staff. - To undertake compassionate communication with families both antenatally and postnatally for cases of all levels of complexity. - To work within a team to provide leadership and oversee all management aspects of the neonatal department's functions. - To liaise with other consultants in other disciplines and other Trusts or Health Boards as required. - To maintain their own skills.